DI207-15 Social Design

 Students will learn a range of approaches to participatory design, social action and entrepreneurship through investigating philosophies, methodologies, and case studies.
 Through this they will develop a toolkit of techniques and their appropriateness to specific situations.
 Key to this is being able to understand a social context as a complex interaction of people, artefacts, systems, and economies.

-During the module, students will have a relationship with a specific community context and over a period will develop collaborative research into the environment and factors which are shaping that community and propose co-design approaches to address the needs arising from that research.
+During this module, students will have a relationship with a specific community context and over a period will develop collaborative research into the environment and factors which are shaping that community and propose co-design approaches to address the needs arising from that research.

 Module aims